Blood compatibility testing: Antibody screening and identification

 Antibodies to most blood group antigens besides those of the ABO system develop after exposure to incompatible blood.
 Such "unexpected" blood group antibodies are only found in 0.8–2% of people; however, recipients of blood transfusions must be screened for these antibodies to prevent transfusion reactions.
 Antibody screening is also performed as part of prenatal care, because antibodies against RhD and other blood group antigens can cause hemolytic disease of the newborn, and because Rh-negative mothers who have developed an anti-RhD antibody are not eligible to receive Rho(D) immune globulin (Rhogam).

 In the antibody screening procedure, an individual's plasma is added to a panel of two or three sets of red blood cells which have been chosen to express most clinically significant blood group antigens.
 Only group O cells are used in antibody screening, as otherwise the cells would react with the naturally occurring ABO blood group antibodies.
-The mixture of plasma and red cells is incubated at 37°C and tested via the indirect antiglobulin test.
+The mixture of plasma and red cells is incubated at 37 °C and tested via the indirect antiglobulin test.
 Some antibody screening and identification protocols incorporate a phase of testing after incubation at room temperature, but this is often omitted because most unexpected antibodies that react at room temperature are clinically insignificant.

 Agglutination of the screening cells by the plasma, with or without the addition of anti-human globulin, indicates that an unexpected blood group antibody is present.
 If this occurs, further testing using more cells (usually 10–11) is necessary to identify the antibody.
 By examining the antigen profiles of the red blood cells the person's plasma reacts with, it is possible to determine the antibody's identity.
 An "autocontrol", in which the individual's plasma is tested against their own red cells, is included to determine whether the agglutination is due to an alloantibody (an antibody against a foreign antigen), an autoantibody (an antibody against one's own antigens), or another interfering substance.

 The image above shows the interpretation of an antibody panel used in serology to detect antibodies towards the most relevant blood group antigens.
-Each row represents "reference" or "control" red blood cells of donors which have known antigen compositions and are ABO group O. A + means that the antigen is present on the reference red blood cells, and 0 means it is absent; nt means "not tested".
-The "result" column to the right displays reactivity when mixing reference red blood cells with plasma from the patient in 3 different phases: room temperature, 37°C and AHG (with anti-human globulin, by the indirect antiglobulin test).
+Each row represents "reference" or "control" red blood cells of donors which have known antigen compositions and are ABO group O. The + symbol means that the antigen is present on the reference red blood cells, and 0 means it is absent; nt means "not tested".
+The "result" column to the right displays reactivity when mixing reference red blood cells with plasma from the patient in 3 different phases: room temperature, 37 °C and AHG (with anti-human globulin, by the indirect antiglobulin test).